 On PMI’s Unsmoke campaign “The campaign undermines tobacco cessation initiatives by presenting an easy alternative to breaking a nicotine addiction”.

 On the contrary, Unsmoke is a movement to accelerate the progress towards a world without cigarettes.
 It has a very clear stance: if you don’t smoke, don’t start, if you do smoke, quit, if you don’t quit, change.
 Cessation is a core part of the movement, but Unsmoke also embraces the reality that not all adult smokers will quit.
 They deserve factual, clear information and access to scientifically substantiated better alternatives to continued smoking.
 We have made absolutely clear that better alternatives are not alternatives to quitting, nor are they designed or marketed as cessation devices.
 They are, however, much better choices for adult smokers who would otherwise continue smoking.
 Our communication is clear and consistent: nicotine is addictive and not risk-free, but it is not the primary cause of smoking-related diseases.
 Progressive tobacco policy accepts the fact that nicotine is one of the reasons why people smoke.
-Zero tolerance towards nicotine does a disservice to the 9 out of 10 adult smokers who will continue to smoke.
+Zero tolerance towards nicotine does a disservice to the nine out of 10 adult smokers who continue to smoke each year.

 On PMI’s heated tobacco products: “…by undermining successful tobacco control initiatives (which have denormalized smoking in many countries) by portraying this form of tobacco use as a socially acceptable…”